haarish04/PostgreSQL/README.md

 My journey through PostgreSQL

-PostgreSQL queries beginner-intermediate level
-All the code was run and tested using psql and pgAdmin4
+PostgreSQL queries beginner-intermediate level, all the code was run and tested using psql and pgAdmin4